League of Nations archives: Destroyed or lost archives

 Parts of the League of Nations archives were destroyed at different times for different reasons.
 Sections files, for example, were not necessarily subjected to the rules of the Registry, and this often resulted in sections destroying records for the sake of administrative convenience.
 On other occasions, destruction was the consequence of the wartime situation.
 The most serious losses are those of certain later section files, and the papers of the first two Secretaries-General.

 Many External Fonds have been lost, subjected to wartime damage, and/or systematic destruction.
 To date the exact number of missing archives is unknown.

 Digitization project

 In 2017, the UNOG Library launched the Total Digital Access to the League of Nations Archives Project (LONTAD), with the intention of preserving, digitizing, and providing online access to the League of Nations archives.
 Its fundamental aim is to modernize access to the archives for researchers, education institutions, and the general public.
-The project was completed in October 2022.
+The project was completed in October 2022 and the entire archive of the League is now publicly available through a dedicated online platform.